Florida Department of Management Services

-The head of the Department of Management Services is the Agency Secretary who is appointed by the Governor and subject to confirmation by the Florida Senate.
-There is no set term limit; the Secretary serves at the pleasure of the Governor.
+The leadership of the Department of Management Services is headed by the Agency Secretary, who is appointed by the Governor of Florida and must be confirmed by the Florida Senate.
+The position does not have a fixed term as the Secretary serves at the governor's pleasure.

-The Florida Department of Management Services' 1.1 million customers include: state agencies, state employees, state retirees, universities, community colleges, and local governments and their retirees.
-Residents, visitors and businesses of Florida are also consumers of DMS products and services.
+The department serves a diverse clientele that includes state agencies, state employees, state retirees, universities, community colleges, and local governments, along with their retirees.
+Additionally, DMS products and services are utilized by the residents, visitors, and businesses of Florida, encompassing over 1.1 million customers.

 Organization

 The Department of Management Services (DMS) is a Governor's agency.
 The Secretary is responsible for planning, directing, coordinating, and executing the powers, duties, and functions vested in the agency, its divisions, bureaus, and other subunits.
 The DMS Chief of Staff oversees the Office of Communications, Legislative Affairs, the Office of Special Counsel, the Office of Information Technology, and Emergency Coordination.
 There is also a Senior Director of Special Projects and a Senior Director of Executive Operations.

 The Department of Management Services is divided into two major service areas: Business Operations and Workforce Operations.